akauppi/GroundLevel-firebase-es/README.md

 There are similar offerings from other companies, but they are years behind, in the ease of use, based on the author's opinion.

+### Blaze vs. Spark (Firebase plans)

+In order to deploy Cloud Functions, Firebase requires you to sign up to the "Blaze" plan.
+This means you need to give a credit card but does not necessarily introduce cost.

+You can still use this repo for local development (see "dev:local", below) even without a Firebase account or a project.
+If your project doesn't require Cloud Functions, you can use the "Spark" (free) plan and still deploy.

 ## Requirements